Ontology Object Properties are Data Model Associative Entities – not Relationships

 Semantic Enterprise Information Architecture Use Case

-• The Data Architect or Modeler extends the same definitions and requirements designing a “perfect” data model.
+• The Data Architect or Modeler extends the same definitions and requirements, designing a “perfect” data model.

 The premise is that design ontology is a generalization of the “design data model” use case.
-In other words, the ontology already contains all the information we need to design the optimal data model and hence the database schema.
+In other words, the ontology already contains all the information we need to design the optimal data model and the database schema.
 Just like we can regard a use case, “design Physical Model,” as a specialization of “Design Data Model,”

 These are Data Modeling textbook examples.
-What would you, as a Data Modeler change to fix the “X Wrong” design defect?
+What would you change as a Data Modeler to fix the “X Wrong” design defect?

 Shortcomings of the object property to relationship mapping